 About this calculator

-This calculator is built by DebtOptimizerHub to help users compare the cost and momentum tradeoffs between snowball and avalanche payoff strategies.
+This calculator is built by DebtOptimizerHub to help users compare the cost, payoff-time, and early-progress tradeoffs between snowball and avalanche payoff strategies.

 Results are estimates based on the debts and payments entered.
 They do not include fees, new purchases, changing minimums unless modeled, promotional rates, missed payments, or personal behavior factors that may affect which strategy is easier to maintain.